damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 When you run `rspec` command, you will notice code coverage report being generated when tests are completed.
-Example below comes from a very simple code that contains a single test for the single `Dog` class that is there.
+Example below comes from a very simple code that contains a single test for the single class that is there.

 Test looks like: